 How Pitta shows up in the mind:

-Driven, passionate, sharp thinking, quick wit, easily absorb information, self-confident, responsible, entrepreneurial
+Driven, passionate, sharp thinking, quick wit, easily absorb information, self-confidence, responsible, entrepreneurial, competitive

 When Pitta is out of balance in the body:

-Acid reflux, digesting too quickly as to not absorb nutrients, acne, skin rash or irritation, inflammation, overheating and excessive sweating, body odor, bad breath, high blood pressure due to anger, headaches
+Acid reflux, digesting too quickly as to not absorb nutrients, acne, skin rash or irritation, inflammation, overheating and excessive sweating, body odor, bad breath, high blood pressure due to anger, headaches, fever, loose stools and diarrhea

 When Pitta is out of balance in the mind:

-Anger, overbearing, judgmental of self and others, tendency to have a sharp tongue, aggression, demanding, bossy
+Anger, overbearing, judgmental of self and others, tendency to have a sharp tongue, aggression, demanding, bossy, overly competitive

 Elements: Ether and Air

-Qualities: Unctuous, Sweet, Heavy, Cold, Slow, Slimy, Dense, Static
+Qualities: Oily, Sweet, Heavy, Cold, Slow, Slimy, Dense, Static

 How Kapha shows up the body:

-Solid frame, thick and dark hair, rounded cheeks, rounded body structure, large white teeth, rounded facial features, dark eyes, heavy Sleeper, sensitive to cold
+Solid frame, thick and dark hair, rounded cheeks, rounded body structure, large white teeth, rounded facial features, dark eyes, heavy sleeper, sensitive to cold, thick smooth skin

 How Kapha shows up in the mind: